oroinc/platform/src/Oro/Bundle/LocaleBundle/Resources/doc/reference/localized-values.md

 Format localized values in datagrids
 ====================================

-Use `localized_value` datagrid property and `data_name` to set needed property by path, for example `titles`, `relation.subrelation.titles`
+Use datagrid property with type `localized_value` and attribute `data_name` to set needed property by path, for example `titles`, `relation.subrelation.titles`
-If current localization not detected, will be join direct SQL relation to default fallback value, otherwhise values will be recieved by LocalizationHelper
+If current localization not detected, will be join direct SQL relation to default fallback value, otherwhise values will be recieved by LocalizationHelper, sorters and filters will be removed.

 ```yml
 # .../Resources/config/datagrid.yml